Maury Yeston: Musical theatre career

 Also in 1989, Tommy Tune, who had directed Nine, asked Yeston to improve the score of Grand Hotel, a musical that was doing badly in tryouts.
 The show was based on the 1932 film of the same name and on an unsuccessful 1958 musical At the Grand, with a score by Robert Wright and George Forrest.
 Yeston wrote eight new songs for Grand Hotel and revised much of the existing 1958 lyrics.
 After Grand Hotel opened on Broadway in November 1989, Yeston, along with Wright and Forrest, was nominated for the Tony Award and two Drama Desk Awards for best score.
 The show ran for 1,077 performances.

 After this, Yeston wrote December Songs (1991), a song cycle inspired by Franz Schubert's Winterreise.
 December Songs was written as a commissioned piece for the 1991 centennial celebration of New York's Carnegie Hall, where it was premiered by cabaret singer Andrea Marcovicci.
-The work crosses over the lines from classical music to Broadway to cabaret and has been recorded in German, French, Polish, and six times in English, including as December Songs for Voice and Orchestra (2022), featuring orchestration by Larry Hochman and Victoria Clark as soloist.
+The work crosses over the lines from classical music to Broadway to cabaret and has been recorded in German (Dezemberlieder) by Pia Douwes, French (Décembre) by Isabelle Georges, Polish (Opowieści Zimowe, Edyta Krzemien), and six times in English, including as December Songs for Voice and Orchestra (2022), featuring orchestration by Larry Hochman with Victoria Clark as soloist.